Enock Mwepu: Brighton & Hove Albion

 On 6 July 2021, he joined Premier League side Brighton & Hove Albion on a four-year contract, for an undisclosed fee.
 He scored in a 3–1 pre-season friendly win at Luton Town on 31 July.

-He made his competitive Albion debut on 14 August in the opening game of the 2021–22 season away at Burnley where he was replaced by Adam Lallana at half time of the eventual 2–1 victory at Turf Moor.
+He made his competitive debut on 14 August in the opening game of the 2021–22 season away at Burnley where he was replaced by Adam Lallana at half time of the 2–1 victory at Turf Moor.
 On 24 August, Mwepu assisted Jakub Moder's first Albion goal in the second round EFL Cup away fixture at Cardiff City where Albion won 2–0.
-He scored his first goal for The Seagulls on 27 October, putting them back level to 2–2 in an eventual penalty shootout loss – in which his penalty was saved – away at Leicester City in the EFL Cup.
-Three days later, he scored his first league goal for the Sussex side, inspiring Brighton's come back with a stunning 25–yard strike in an eventual 2–2 away draw against Liverpool.
+He scored his first goal for Brighton on 27 October, putting them back level to 2–2 before a penalty shootout loss – in which his penalty was saved – away at Leicester City in the EFL Cup.
+Three days later, he scored his first league goal for the Sussex side, inspiring Brighton's comeback with a stunning 25–yard strike in a 2–2 away draw against Liverpool.

 Mwepu had a slow start to 2022 and in general to his time in Sussex due to injury and illness, thus had limited playing time.
-On his first start since his return from injury Mwepu scored and made an assist for Trossard's opener in the 2–1 away win at Arsenal on 9 April, to help Brighton end their seven match run without a victory.
-Graham Potter spoke that Mwepu has a "slight injury in his groin which probably means that will be him for the rest of the season," after picking up the knock during the 3–0 away victory at Wolves on 30 April.
-His debut season with The Seagulls was marred by injuries though he had made a positive impact and at the club's end of season awards Mwepu won Goal of the Season for his strike at Liverpool in October.
-Mwepu managed to recover in time to appear as a substitute in the last game of the season, a 3–1 home victory over West Ham, with Brighton achieving their highest top flight finish in ninth place.
+On his first start since his return from injury Mwepu scored and made an assist for Trossard's opener in the 2–1 away win at Arsenal on 9 April, to help Brighton end their seven-match run without a victory.
+Graham Potter spoke that Mwepu has a "slight injury in his groin which probably means that will be him for the rest of the season," after picking up the knock during the 3–0 away victory at Wolverhampton Wanderers on 30 April.
+His debut season with the "Seagulls" was marred by injuries though he had made a positive impact and at the club's end of season awards Mwepu won Goal of the Season for his strike at Liverpool in October.
+Mwepu managed to recover in time to appear as a substitute in the last game of the season, a 3–1 home victory over West Ham United, with Brighton achieving their highest top flight finish in ninth place.

 On 10 October 2022, Mwepu retired from professional football at the age of 24 after being diagnosed with a rare hereditary heart condition.